 What does it take to succeed as a business development manager?
 These are the recommended skills a BDM should have to excel in their role.

-Self-motivated: A BDM should be driven and disciplined, and have the ability to work and hit their targets with limited supervision.
+- Self-motivation: A BDM should be driven, disciplined, and able to work and hit their targets with limited supervision.

-Communication skills: They should handle themselves professionally with prospects, customers, and colleagues.
-And they should have the ability to form relationships with new people.
+- Communication skills: BDMs should handle themselves professionally with prospects, customers, and colleagues.
+And they should have the ability to develop relationships.

-Technical skills: Experience entering data and using a CRM database helps BDMs keep track of and manage their prospects.
-And technical knowledge of the software and tools their company and target customers is useful.
+- Technical skills: Experience entering data and using a CRM database helps BDMs track and manage their prospects.
+Specialized knowledge of their company's software ,tools, and target customers is especially valuable.

-If the company's compensation plan structure includes a commission or offers employees a percentage of monthly sales, then the base salary might be lower than the expected average for a business development manager.
+Suppose the company's compensation plan includes a commission or offers employees a percentage of monthly sales.
+In that case, the base salary might be lower than the expected average for a business development manager.

 How to Become a Business Development Manager

-While there are no formal requirements for business development managers, many employers look for candidates with a bachelor's degree in sales and marketing, business administration, or entrepreneurship.
+While a business development manager role generally has no formal requirements, many employers seek candidates with bachelor's degrees in sales,marketing, business administration, or entrepreneurship.

 This experience can come from a previous job or internship experience.
-If you're looking for a role as an entry-level business development manager, previous work in this specific role might be recommended but not required.
+If you're looking for an entry-level business development manager role, previous work in this specific role might be recommended but optional.

-If you have experience as an entrepreneur, this is also desirable because you know the ins-and-outs of what it takes to run a business.
+Experience as an entrepreneur can also be desirable because it gives you perspective on the ins and outs of running a business.
 This will help you relate to prospects as you identify their business challenges and look for solutions.

 3. Develop your technical skills.

 If you're interested in becoming a business development manager, technical know-how is a must.
-In-depth knowledge of software (e.g., CRM databases, communication and collaboration software, marketing automation platforms) your company and prospects use will be helpful.
+In-depth knowledge of software your company and prospects use (like CRM databases, communication and collaboration software, or marketing automation platforms) will be helpful.
 This is especially true if you plan to work for a SaaS company.

 4. Create a compelling resume.

-When you're ready to apply, be sure to create a resume that highlights the key skills you've learned.
-If you need some resume inspiration, here are a few business development manager resume templates and examples you can use to write your own.
+When you're ready to apply, create a resume highlighting the essential skills you've learned.
+If you need some resume inspiration, here are a few examples of business development manager resume templates you can use to write your own.